-Upload map: Select or drag and drop the map image you want to upload.Download map: Click to download the map.
+Upload map: Select or drag and drop the map image you want to upload.Download map: Click to download the map.Rotate map: Use the slider to rotate the map image.

 Scale and distance on map

 Distance: Add the distance between the two points you have added to the map.